varnsen-net/nfl-modeling/docs/modules.md

 ## src.utils
 **Path:** `src/utils.py`

 Utility functions.
-These are all functions which are used in mutliple places throughout the source code and cannot be coupled to any particular module.
+These functions are used in mutliple places throughout the source code and cannot be coupled to any particular module.

 ## src.__init__
 **Path:** `src/__init__.py`